makersacademy/airport_challenge/challenge_solution/README.md

 Next I have written a test to stop planes from taking off when weather is stormy, to do this I will create a variable called weather that randomly selects a weather system (from a range of numbers) and adapt my takeoff method depending on the weather.

 Next I have written a test to stop planes from landing if the weather is stormy, to do this I will adapt my landing method to use the weather in a conditional.

+Next I have written a test to stop planes from landing if the airport is at max capacity, to do this I will adapt my landing method to use capacity in a conditional.